 Previously diagnosed acute hepatitis

-Diagnosis is confirmed by finding positive hepatitis B surface antigen (HBsAg) and IgG antibody to hepatitis B core (IgG anti-HBc) and negative IgM anti-HBc (see table Hepatitis B Serology Hepatitis B Serology* Hepatitis B is a common cause of chronic hepatitis.
-Patients may be asymptomatic or have nonspecific manifestations such as fatigue and malaise.
-Diagnosis is by serologic testing.
-Without treatment... read more ) and by measuring hepatitis B virus DNA (quantitative HBV-DNA).
+Diagnosis is confirmed by finding positive hepatitis B surface antigen (HBsAg) and IgG antibody to hepatitis B core (IgG anti-HBc) and negative IgM anti-HBc (see table Hepatitis B Serology Hepatitis B Serology* ) and by measuring hepatitis B virus DNA (quantitative HBV-DNA).

 If chronic hepatitis B is confirmed, testing for hepatitis B e antigen (HBeAg) and antibody to hepatitis B e antigen (anti-HBe) is usually done to help determine the prognosis and to guide antiviral therapy.
-If serologically confirmed HBV infection is severe, antibody to hepatitis D virus (anti-HDV) is measured.
+If serologically confirmed HBV infection is severe or if patients belong to a known at-risk population (eg, those with HIV infection, injection drug users, men who have sex with men, or immigrants from areas of high endemicity, and possibly those who are HBsAg-positive with low HBV DNA but high ALT levels), antibody to hepatitis D virus (anti-HDV) is measured.